cyclic-software/docs/docs/overview/launch.md

 ### Fallbacks
-`npm start` is the default behavior, the following is the full sequence of fallbacks to identify entry point:
+`npm start` is the default behavior, the following is the full sequence of fallbacks to identify the entry point:
 - `npm start` will run the start script defined in `package.json`:
     ```json
     "scripts": {